Because I know you’re humming it already… here you go. (Edited: because someone did not enjoy my play on words)

 The second component is adding a light of sufficient brightness and proper throw to positively identify what you may or may not be shooting at.

 The Streamlight TLR-7 selected here is traditionally a handgun light.
 However after being told “No, seriously try it.
 You’re gonna like it.” by Tom, head of IWI’s training program, I’ve come to enjoy the little 500 lumen single cell as a very capable carbine light.
 It’s fantastic for social distances (50m and closer) with capabilities outward towards 100m depending on environmental factors.

-But the long and short of this stubby little carbine is that a single added item, the TLR-7, completes the Galil’s assess and engage capability within the critical 50 meter envelope regardless pf light level.
+But the long and short of this stubby little carbine is that a single added item, the TLR-7, completes the Galil’s identify and engage capability within the critical 50 meter envelope regardless of light level.

 For most AR platforms adding the night sight will be well under $100 invested if you want it to be.
 The TLR-7 is another $100 or so.

-A WML (Weapon Mounted Light) gives you positive target ID capability without sacrificing control of your carbine.
+A Weapon Mounted Light (WML) gives you positive target ID capability without sacrificing control of your carbine.
 Night sights give you drastically increased ability to take a shot in low and no light without needing to engage your light to get target contrast.

 Those are absolute baseline capabilities with a weapon being utilized in a defensive roll.